dolliars/heyheather/_posts/2020-02-17-nice-robot.md

 date][wiki-ordinal-date]) excluding the year.
 This means that January 1st is Day 1, February 1st is Day 32, and so on and so forth.
 It worked well.
-The bot is out there in the world waiting for tomorrow to quietly tweet away its question to anyway who will happen to come across it.
+The bot is out there in the world waiting for tomorrow to quietly tweet away its question to anyone who will happen to come across it.

 Soon however, it'll be silenced.
 My main objective for the project was to force me to finally finish a project, to finish *something*.
 I got to see how AWS EC2